 Queer affirming therapists ensure that all aspects of the therapy process are respectful and appropriate for LGBTQIA clients.
 Their intake forms might include extra fields for pronouns or preferred names.
 Their offices might include pride flags in their decorations or otherwise indicate support for LGBTQIA folks.
 Queer affirming therapists work hard to create welcoming, judgement-free spaces where mental health is prioritized.

 How do you find a queer affirming therapist?

 When searching for a queer affirming therapist, it’s easy to get overwhelmed.
 With many therapists marketing themselves as LGBTQIA-friendly, it can be difficult to tell who has undertaken additional education or certification in queer affirming therapy.
 Look for any demonstrated expertise in working with queer clients, such as the Professional Association for Transgender Health (PATH) certification for working with trans clients or past work experiences in LGBTQIA mental health.

 It’s also helpful to get specific in your searches.
 The term “queer” is a huge umbrella term that encompasses many diverse identities.
-When you’re looking for a therapist to work with, it can narrow your search to look for therapists who work with your specific identity or identities.
-You might consider whether you would prefer to work with a therapist who identifies the same as you – or if you’re open to therapists who identify differently.
+When you’re looking for a therapist to work with, it can be helpful to narrow your search and look for a therapist who works with your specific identity or identities.
+You might consider whether you would prefer to work with a therapist who identifies the same as you – or if you’re open to a therapist who identifies differently.